MadBomber/a2a/docs/architecture/gem-architecture.md

 ## Overview

-This Ruby gem implements the A2A (Agent2Agent) protocol, an open protocol enabling communication and interoperability between agentic applications.
+This Ruby gem implements the A2A (Agent to Agent) protocol, an open protocol enabling communication and interoperability between agentic applications.
 The protocol uses JSON-RPC 2.0 for message exchange.

 ## Architecture Diagram